faithvoid/script.cortanawireless/README.md

 - (Optional) If you installed insigniaDNS, leave your Dashboard IP settings on "Automatic" and set DNS #1 to "192.168.137.1" and DNS #2 to "8.8.8.8" (or your choice of DNS provider).

 ## Usage (Other Clients)
 This script comes with a very basic PC client that can be used on anything with Python 3 & requests.
-This has only been tested on Linux & Android via Pydroid, YMMV elsewhere.
+This has only been tested on Linux & Android via Pydroid, YMMV elsewhere. (**This currently doesn't work due to auth changes, sorry!**)

 ![Script running via PyDroid](https://github.com/user-attachments/assets/a7ce42d6-6513-4476-a60d-7d57258fe169)